 How we can take the next step

-Persuading governments to implement systemic change will take time – time our planet simply doesn’t have.
-That’s why it’s important that we all start to make changes now.
-We are working with micro-charity EcoCounts to establish a community action group in North London, UK committed to reducing their carbon footprint.
-EcoCounts is free to join and members benefit from shared learning and keeping track of how they are living more sustainably; EcoCore benefits from learning how communities work together and can best be supported to make the changes our planet needs.
+Persuading governments to implement systemic change will take time – time our planet hardly has.
+That’s why it’s important that we all start to make changes now – both to reduce our own impact, and to be the change that will prompt government to do more.
+We helped found and are working with local charity EcoCounts to establish a community action group in North London, UK committed to reducing their group carbon footprint.
+EcoCounts is free to join and members benefit from shared learning and keeping track of how they are living more sustainably; EcoCore benefits from learning how local people can act together and can best be supported to make the changes our planet needs.

-Find out more about other ways to get involved in our work: Get Involved
+Find out more about ways to get involved in our work: Get Involved

 Endorsement from Experts

 Personal Carbon Allowances is a framework for reducing CO2 emissions based on fairness and practicality, and I can see that the Carbon Currency policy would build on that on a larger scale.
 Since the world needs radical, equitable and effective solutions, it would be fantastic to see something based on these principles tried out and put into practice.

 When we created the Contraction and Convergence framework at the Global Commons Institute in 1994 for UNFCCC Compliance, it was widely accepted as the best and fairest way to reduce global CO2 emissions.
 Indexing Carbon Credits and Debits as Carbon Equivalent Currency against the declining average of carbon consumption per capita is a necessary and indeed inevitable derivative of this.
 The excellent work of Ecocore in this critical area deserves your support.

 Carbon emissions allowances, accounting and trading at the household level holds much promise for improving society’s response to climate change.
 This approach could not only make the process of emissions reduction fairer across society, but also provoke creative and innovative ways of doing business that decouples emissions from our economy.